mohameddev19/gql-extractor-vscode-extension/README.md

 - choose where the queries must be saved.
 - choose where the apis function must be saved.
 - set the apis option `"apollo"` to create apis functions.
+- set apollo fetchPolicy `"fetchPolicy"`, the default value is "no-cache".

 I'll add other apis option soon, inshallah.